-Spring is near!
-This year, Easter is March 27th – another high-sugar holiday whose negative affects last beyond the actual day itself.
+Spring is here!
+Which means Easter is right around the corner…another high-sugar holiday whose negative affects last beyond the actual day itself.
 An Easter basket is often filled with 90% candy.
 Then there are the Easter eggs, which are also mostly candy.
 This year, why not try some ways to cut back on the sweets and still make it fun?
 There are plenty of affordable ways to do this!

 For small children, an Easter basket can include a small stuffed animal, books, a coloring book, crayons, a ball, jump rope, sidewalk chalk, a movie, a juice bottle, a box or bag of a healthy snack, and/or dollar store trinkets.
 An older child’s basket might include a special healthy snack, protein bars, beauty products (including organic lotions, lip balm, hair products, or makeup), stationary, movies, and books.
 A teenager or an adult would also enjoy organic beauty products, healthy snacks, books, protein bars, tea, honey, organic coffee, a nice mug, stationary, pens, and other small, inexpensive goodies.
 Easter Eggs may include stickers, Legos, Annie’s Cheddar Bunnies, and coins.
 Try adding chocolate to just a few eggs.
 Our Vitamin Nordic Berries are also great to put in eggs!

 Here are some ideas to add a little sweetness to the basket: honey mints (found at Trader Joe’s and other health food stores), a bar of Endangered Species chocolate, and homemade lollypops (just melt Sunspire chocolate chips with some butter or coconut oil and pour into a mold, which can be purchased at a craft store).
 Homemade peanut butter eggs (recipe below) are fun to make together, or you can surprise them.
 Don’t forget to add colorful fruit too!